ShangShungFoundation/django-manage-it/README.md

 #django-it-manager

-##Basic App Suite for IT Management for small buisness
+##Basic App Suite for IT Management for small business

 ###Assets Inventory App